Duty of Care

 Please note: The Council run a closed lid policy and all bin lids must be completely closed and all bins must be accessible by 6.00am.

-The cost of each wheeled bin (per collection) from 1 April 2022:
+The cost of each wheeled bin (per collection):

 Frequently asked questions